RuthGyeul/Forbidden-Forest-Resources/README.md

 ## How to play
-This game supports Window platform only.
+This game supports Window/Mac/Linux platform only.
 Download latest version to play the game.

 ## License